 I was impressed.

-And I always thought every automobile company in the world made the biggest mistake by bringing in the sharpest looking, sleekest looking car of the future and never making it.
+And I always thought every automobile company in the world made the biggest mistake by bringing in the sharpest looking, sleekest-looking car of the future and never making it.

 Why show it to us?

-You know, our memories collect, now they're not gonna make that, they're not gonna make that, they show us this, and it never happens.
+You know, our memories collect, no, they're not going to make that, they're not going to make that.

-Why even why even show these prototypes?
+Why even show these prototypes?

 Put it in the pipeline.